corenel/corenel.github.io.bak/source/_posts/Notes-From-Faster-R-CNN-to-Mask-R-CNN.md

 ---
-title: 'Notes: From Faster-RCNN to Mask-RCNN by Shaoqing Ren'
+title: 'Notes: From Faster R-CNN to Mask R-CNN'
 date: 2017-04-27 12:55:33
 categories:
 - Notes
 tags:
   - Object Detection
   - Semantic Segmentation
-  - Faster-RCNN
+  - Faster R-CNN
-  - Mask-RCNN
+  - Mask R-CNN
 ---

-That's my notes for the lecture "From Faster-RCNN to Mask-RCNN" by Shaoqing Ren on April 26th, 2017.
+That's my notes for the talk "From Faster-RCNN to Mask-RCNN" by Shaoqing Ren on April 26th, 2017.

 ## Yesterday – background and pre-works of Mask R-CNN